Effects of quintessence on scattering and absorption sections of black holes: Introduction

 \section{Introduction}

-The black holes are objects that can be described by their mass, angular momentum, and charge.
-The black holes are the cause of many studies because the observational data presently available suggest that said objects are distributed in all the galaxies in the Universe \cite{Narayan_2005}.
+Black holes are objects that can be described by their mass, angular momentum, and charge.
+Black holes are the subject of many studies because the observational data currently available suggest that said objects are distributed in all the galaxies in the Universe \citep{Nar05}, and they provoke fascinating theoretical questions such as the Information Paradox.

-For the study the black holes' physics properties, the test fields around them are analyzed.
-For example, an important aspect is to study geodesics \cite{Pugliese:2013xfa} around of black holes with different configurations.
-Also, the quasi-normal modes, results of when a black hole (BH) undergoes perturbations \cite{RevModPhys.83.793} are analyzed.
-The absorption and scattering of matter and fields has an important role in the phenomenology of BHs, and has been studied in many configurations of BH \cite{Dolan:2008kf} \cite{Macedo:2015ikq}.
+For the study of the physical properties of black holes, the test fields around them are analyzed.
+For example, an important aspect is the study of geodesics \citep{Pug17} around black holes with different configurations.
+Also, the quasi-normal modes resulting when a black hole (BH) undergoes perturbations \citep{Kon11} are analyzed.
+The absorption and scattering of matter and fields has an important role in the phenomenology of BHs, and has been studied in many configurations of BHs \citep{Dol08,Mac16}.

-In the classical scattering studies can consider parallel null geodesics coming from infinity with a critical impact parameter \cite{Collins:1973xf}.
-The semi-classical scattering is analyzed when we consider the interference that occurs between scattered partial waves with different angular momenta (glory approximation \cite{PhysRevD.31.1869}).
-In the sinc approximation, the absorption cross-section is proportional to the sum of the called geometric cross-section and oscillatory part of the absorption cross-section \cite{Decanini:2011xi}.
+In the classical scattering studies one can consider parallel null geodesics coming from infinity with a critical impact parameter \citep{Col73}.
+The semi-classical scattering is analyzed when we consider the interference that occurs between scattered partial waves with different angular momenta (Glory approximation \citep{Mat85}).
+In the sinc approximation, the absorption cross-section is proportional to the sum of the called geometric cross-section and the oscillatory part of the absorption cross-section \citep{Dec11}.

-As black holes are objects found throughout the universe, they also can interact with different types of matters and fields, as the dark energy dominated in of the universe, the BHs are surrounded by dark energy.
+Since black holes are objects found throughout the universe, they also can interact with different types of matters and fields.
+Considering the dark energy dominating the universe, the BHs are surrounded by dark energy.

+There are different models as candidates for dark energy.
+Most of them are based on a scalar field.
+The difference between the models is the magnitude of the state parameter $\omega$ which is the ratio of pressure to energy density of dark energy.
+For quintessence $-1<\omega<-1/3$, and when we consider the cosmological constant $\omega=-1$.